ShizukaDonaghue/melting-snowman/README.md

 </details>

 1. In the GitHub repository, select the "Code" button.
-2. In the "Clone" box, under the "HTTPS" tab, click on the clipboard icon to copy the URL.
+2. In the "Clone" box, under the "HTTPS" tab, select the clipboard icon to copy the URL.
 3. In Gitpod, change the current working directory to the location you would like the cloned directory to be created.
 4. Type "git clone" and then paste the URL copied from GitHub.
 5. Press "Enter" and the local clone will be created.